mamani828/Annotated_MOLE/index.md

 ### Time Discretization
 Now it is time to solve for time.
 As you can see we are left with an ODE so any time discretization scheme *should* work.
 Like always it is advised to use higher-order accuracy and energy-conserving numerical schemes.
 Empirically, RK4 did a good job simulating the model.
 However, this might not be the case for the equation you are using.
-Make sure to theoretically and experimnetally find the best scheme for your problem to ensure an accurate simulation
+Make sure to theoretically and experimentally find the best scheme for your problem to ensure an accurate simulation.

 ### Boundary Conditions
 Imposing boundary conditions:
 For this equation, we have a time-dependent Dirichlet boundary condition.
-After each time step that the equation is evaluated, we can impose boundary conditions.
+After each step in which the equation is evaluated, we can impose boundary conditions.
 With the given initial conditions, we are ready to simulate.
+The main idea is to turn quantities from vectors to a square matrix form to be able to impose the boundary condition on that time step.
+If the PDE is time-independent, use the "RobinBC" operator in the MOLE library and just apply it. a,b params when a-= 1, b = 0 is Dirichlet, a = 0 b = 1 Neumann a= 1 b =1 robin and the value of the RHS should be included in the forcing term of the time-independent PDE.

 ### Equation parameters